How to Camp in Tonga

-The best way to camp in Tonga is to stay at accommodation which has tent sites, to stay at a resort that offering “glamping”, or to partake in a tour that offers camping where the appropriate permissions have be sought on your behalf.
+The best way to camp in Tonga is to stay at accommodation which has tent sites, at a resort that offers “glamping”, or to partake in a tour that offers camping where the appropriate permissions have been sought on your behalf.
 We go through all of those ways of camping in the guide below.

-There are a few accommodations around Tonga that allow guests to bring their own tents and camp on their grounds.
-There is a fee to camp at these accommodations, which is typically around TOP$20.
-This gives you access to the accommodation’s communal facilities.
+There are a few accommodations around Tonga that allow guests to bring their tents (or they can sometimes be supplied) and camp on their grounds.
+Needless to say, there is a fee to camp at these accommodations, which gives you access to the accommodation’s communal facilities.

 Some of the accommodations in Tonga which offer camping include…

 A budget beach resort in Ha’apai, Diana Beach Resort (formerly Taiana’s Resort) offers an idyllic stay on Uoleva Island.
 The resort has three Tongan-style fales which are simple but add to the island adventure!
 Each fale is lined with beautifully woven walls and contains a double bed, mosquito net, a box to put food in, and a bedside table with a solar lantern – think of it like beach glamping!
 Backpackers have the option to camp on the grounds in one of the tents available if the other fales are occupied.

 Guests share a shower and toilet in a separate block, while there’s also a communal kitchen and dining room building where you can also charge your devices.